exonum/exonum-doc/src/architecture/service-lifecycle.md

 Fast-forward migrations do not require any special workflow to agree migration outcome among nodes; indeed, the outcome is agreed upon via the consensus algorithm.
 The artifact associated with the service instance is changed instantly.
+The service status is changed to “stopped,” regardless of the status before the migration.
+This is because a new artifact might want to prepare service data before the artifact can use it.

-In contrast, async migrations have the following dedicated workflow:
+Async migrations have the following dedicated workflow:

 1. Migration is *initiated* by a call from a supervisor.
 Once a block with this call is merged, all nodes in the network retrieve the migration script